simplificator/ansible-role-caddy/README.md

 * `reverse_proxy`: The path to the app where you want to forward the request.
 * `certificate_file`: You can set this variable if you want to provide the certificate by yourself (Optional).
 The certificate needs permissions `0640`, with root as Owner and Caddy as Group.
 * `certificate_key`: You can set this variable if you want to provide the certificate by yourself (Optional).
-* `whitelist`: An array if IP addresses in CIDR-notation which are allowed to access this site (Optional).
+* `allowlist`: An array if IP addresses in CIDR-notation which are allowed to access this site (Optional).
 All other visitors receive a 404 error.

 ## Sample playbooks